Reconstruction of The Evergreens Carriage House

 • Photo ID must be presented upon arrival for your studio session and a photocopy will be made, which will be destroyed after your session.

-• The door to the bedroom will remain open, and staff will be present outside the room at all times.
-Participants must remain in the designated area of the historic room.
-Participants may not touch the historic furnishings in the bedroom.
+• The door to the room will remain open, and staff will be present nearby at all times.
+Participants must remain in the designated area of the room and may not touch the historic furnishings.

-• Bags, food, and beverages must be left outside the room.
+• Bags, food, and beverages other than bottled water must be left outside the room.

 • No pens, inks, or paints permitted.
 Pencil and paper or laptop only.
 Other materials must be approved by special request in advance.